ChuanqiChenCC/CGKN/README.md

 # CGKN (Conditional Gaussian Koopman Network)

-## A Deep Learning Framework for Modeling Complex Dynamical Systems: State Prediction and Data Assimilation <br>
+## A Deep Learning Framework for Modeling Complex Dynamical Systems: State Prediction, Data Assimilation and Uncertainty Quantification

 This repository contains the code for the paper:
 - [Operator Learning for Continuous Spatial-Temporal Model with Gradient-Based and Derivative-Free Optimization Methods